Guide to studying Linguistics

 A Linguistics degree cultivates skills in data analysis and presentation, critical thinking and the use of statistics and IT.
 This expertise is valuable for careers in education, language teaching (especially the multi-million pound English language teaching industry), speech therapy, as well as information technology, management, the mass media, creative arts, social work and counselling.

-Entry requirements differ depending on the university or college and course.
+There are no standard A Level (or equivalent) requirements for Linguistics courses.
+Grades and subject requirements differ depending on the university or college and course.
 Make sure you confirm what they are for your chosen institution.

 - Linguistics BA Hons